SAP-samples/btp-terraform-mooc-terra1/units/unit_3_1/README.md

 }
 ```

-Last challenge is the costcenter.
-Here we probably need to check via a regualr expression.
-Skimming through the documentation for function we have a [regex](https://developer.hashicorp.com/terraform/language/functions/regex) function that provides what we need to evaluate a regualr expression.
+Last challenge is the cost center.
+Here we probably need to check via a regular expression.
+Skimming through the documentation for function we have a [regex](https://developer.hashicorp.com/terraform/language/functions/regex) function that provides what we need to evaluate a regular expression.
 Taking a second look at the documentation we see that the function does not return a boolean value that we need as condition.

 Here another function helps us out namely the [can](https://developer.hashicorp.com/terraform/language/functions/can) function that according to its documentation evaluates the given expression and returns a boolean value indicating whether the expression produced a result without any errors.

-With that we are good to go, so let us add the costcenter validation leading to the following code:
+With that we are good to go, so let us add the cost center validation leading to the following code:

 ```terraform
 variable "project_costcenter" {